 An entire Dalmatian coast is known for one special type of music, called klapa.
-This is very authentic local music, that can be heard throughout the Croatia’s coastline.
+This is very authentic local music, that can be heard throughout Croatia’s coastline.
 It’s so popular here than UNESCO inscribed it into its Intangible Cultural Heritage list!

 In case you never listened klapa before, be aware, cause it will give you goosebumps.
 Even if you don’t understand the words.

 There are plenty of things you can do in Šibenik.
-Even though places like Dubrovnik and Split, get most of the attention in the eyes of the travellers, Šibenik has some amazing things you can do and see here.
+Even though places like Dubrovnik and Split, get most of the attention in the eyes of the travelers, Šibenik has some amazing things you can do and see here.

 Give it a try.
 Really!
 It’s truly an amazing place.